jklmnop10/vegnos/donate.md

 ### Savings Account

-$400 would have gone to savings, which would have more than covered our annual and biennial expenses.
+$400 would have gone to our cash account, which would have more than covered our annual and biennial expenses.
+The cash account is budgeted annually.

 **Gain:** None

 ### Income Account

 $600 would have gone to our income account, and the growth would have paid for our domain name.
+Our goal is to have the income account passively generate all our necessary regular income.

 *Allocation:*